vdclab/vdclab-wiki/2SigFinder.md

 >
 > We also compared the proposed method with the comparative genomics and composition-based approaches.
 In simulations with alien frag-ments from real genomes, the CG-MJSD searches the maximum of the MJSD score in terms of the GC-content bias, making it much faster in the boundary detection of the genomic islands while main-taining a similar error rate.
 >
-> From real biological data, 2SigFinder identified genomic islands from a sin-gle genome and reported robust results across different experiments, without annotated information of genomes or prior knowledge from other datasets.
+> From real biological data, 2SigFinder identified genomic islands from a single genome and reported robust results across different experiments, without annotated information of genomes or prior knowledge from other datasets.
 {.is-info}